For Basecamp, brand identity and product development are all about the customer

 Basecamp, maker of project management and team communications software, is a company that does things differently.

-Cofounders Jason Fried and David Heinemeier Hansson reject outside investment, make no long-term goals, ignore KPIs, and forbid working on weekends.
-They focus on keeping the workday focused, enjoyable, and short.
+Co-founders Jason Fried and David Heinemeier Hansson reject outside investment, make no long-term goals, ignore KPIs and forbid working on weekends.
+They focus on keeping the workday focused, enjoyable and short.

 The company’s approach to work is an expression of its origin story, which revolves around frustration with poorly designed project management software.
 They created Basecamp in 1999 as a way to do things better.